unconed/threestrap/README.md

  * `render`   - Renders the global scene and camera directly.
  * `warmup`   - Hide canvas for first few frames to avoid stuttering.

-Additional plug-ins can be added, or the default set can be overridden on a case by case basis.
-You can specify `empty` instead of `core` for a do-it-yourself set up that excludes the last 4 plugins.
+Additional plug-ins can be added, or the default set can be overridden on a case by case basis. `empty` is a do-it-yourself set up.

 Shorthands: